 Poll: What data do you currently collect about your flaky tests?

-I’m going to demonstrate to you how Gradle Enterprise will help you track and fix flaky tests for Maven and Gradle projects.
+I’m going to demonstrate to you how Develocity will help you track and fix flaky tests for Maven and Gradle projects.

-Let’s start by looking at all of the build failures on CI for the past 10 days or so by going to the Failures Dashboard in Gradle Enterprise.
+Let’s start by looking at all of the build failures on CI for the past 10 days or so by going to the Failures Dashboard in Develocity.
 There have been several hundred failures but they have significantly reduced the past few days.
-Gradle Enterprise does semantic analysis on failures and clusters failures by their root cause.
+Develocity does semantic analysis on failures and clusters failures by their root cause.
 You can see that the overwhelming majority of failures are caused by test failures.

 Now let’s look at the Tests Dashboard in order to understand why that is.
 The first thing we see is about 100 builds with test failures per day up until a few days ago, at which point they nearly stop.
 But then if you look at the chart on the right you see that flaky tests were at 0 but all of a sudden there are several dozen builds with flaky outcomes per day.
 Can you guess what happened?